serokell/segmented-cfmm/docs/specification.md

 As such, instead of allocating their tokens to the entire [0, ∞] range, LPs can concentrate their liquidity in a specific, narrower range.

-In order to do this, we split the price spectrum [0, ∞] in slices, each slice bound by two _ticks_.
+In order to do this, we split the price spectrum [0, ∞] in _tick intervals_, each interval bound by two _ticks_.
 For any integer `i` (the _tick index_), there is a tick at the price `p(i) = 1.0001^i`.

 ```
 0, ..., 0.99980002999, 0.99990000999, 1, 1.0001, 1.00020001, ..., ∞
 ```

-LPs can create a _position_ (that is, allocate their liquidity inbetween two tick indices) by calling the `set_position` entrypoint.
+LPs can open a _position_ (that is, allocate their liquidity inbetween any two ticks) by calling the `set_position` entrypoint.
+This same entrypoint can also be used to close or update a position.

 When the spot price is within a position's range, that position is said to be _active_.
 The LP will earn fees taken from every swap that occurs while their position is active.